fivebitsio/psyduck/docs/README.md

 # Psyduck Documentation

-This is the documentation for the Psyduck Analytics platform, a privacy-friendly analytics solution.
+This is the documentation for the Psyduck Analytics, a privacy-friendly analytics solution.

 Run development server: